Writing for Publication: Session 1 & 2

-Do you need to write and present in English?
+Do you need to publish your research in English?
 Our blended-learning courses will guide you through the writing process and show you that the secret of effective writing lies in careful rewriting, rethinking, and sharing your text with others.
 You will have to write regularly in the course and your effort will be rewarded with in-depth individualized feedback.

-This is a blended-learning course, combining online instruction (via Moodle) with several face-to-face (or Skype) meetings.
+This is a blended-learning course, combining online instruction (via Moodle) with several face-to-face (or Zoom) meetings.

 The philosophy that guides our teaching: